Bobby Kotick: Honors and recognition

-Personal life and philanthropy
+Personal life

 A native of Long Island, New York, Kotick resides in California with his family.
-Bobby married Nina Kotick and they have 3 daughters: Grace, Emily and Audrey.
+Bobby married Nina Spiegel and they have three daughters: Grace, Emily and Audrey.
 He and his wife divorced in late 2012.
 Kotick dated Sheryl Sandberg from 2016 to 2019.
 His home in Beverly Hills is filled with Abstract Expressionist art.
 Kotick has donated to University of Michigan sports.

 Kotick identifies as a libertarian and donated to the National Republican Senatorial Committee in 2007 and 2008.
 He endorsed Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.

 In 2011, Kotick had a cameo appearance in the film Moneyball as Oakland Athletics co-owner Stephen Schott.

-In October 2009, Kotick co-founded the Call of Duty Endowment (CODE), a non-profit benefit corporation.
+In 2009, Kotick co-founded the Call of Duty Endowment (CODE), a non-profit benefit corporation.
 The endowment helps soldiers transition to civilian careers after their military service by funding nonprofit organizations.
-As of 2022, Kotick retain his position on CODE's board.
+As of 2022, Kotick retains his position on CODE's board.
 During the COVID-19 crisis, CODE has advocated for employing veteran medics and hospital corpsman as emergency medical technicians and paramedics.
-Medics are among the most unemployed category of Army veterans.